Bundles of metric structures as left ultrafunctors: The ultracategory

-One particular case which is important to consider is when we have a map of sets $p$ from $S$ to $T$ and then we consider the family $\delta_{\bullet}=(\delta_{p(s)})_{s \in S}$ the family of all the principal ultrafilters of the points in the image of $p$.
-Then in this case we get the map Here $\int_{T}M_t d{\delta_{p(s)}}$ was identified with $M_{p(s)}$ (more precisely, without this identification then the above is a description of the ultraproduct diagonal map as defined in \cite[Notation 1.3.3]{lurie2018ultracategories}).
+One particular case which is important to consider is when we have a map of sets $p$ from $S$ to $T$ and then we consider the family $\delta _{\bullet}=(\delta _{p(s)})_{s \in S}$, which is the family of all the principal ultrafilters of the points in the image of $p$.
+Then in this case we get the map

+Here, $\int _{T}M_{t} d{\delta _{p(s)}}$ was identified with $M_{p(s)}$ (more precisely, without this identification, the above is a description of the ultraproduct diagonal map as defined in \cite[Notation 1.3.3]{lurie2018ultracategories}).

-\section{The bundle (The first functor)}
+\section{The bundle (the first functor)}

-In this section, we are going to define the category of bundles of complete metric spaces bounded by some constant $k$ over some compact Hausdorff space $X$, which we are going to denote by \\ $\cat{Bun}(\mathsf{k\text{-}CompMet},X)$ or alternatively $\cat{Bun}(\mathsf{k\text{-}CompMet})/X$, and construct a functor from the category \\ $\text{Left ultrafunctors}(X,\mathsf{k\text{-}CompMet})$, to the category $\cat{Bun}(\mathsf{k\text{-}CompMet},X)$.
+In this section, we are going to define the category of bundles of complete metric spaces bounded by some constant $k$ over some compact Hausdorff space $X$, which we are going to denote by $\mathsf{Bun}(\mathsf{k\text{-}CompMet},X)$ or alternatively $\mathsf{Bun}(\mathsf{k\text{-}CompMet})/X$, and construct a functor from the category $\text{Lult}(X,\mathsf{k\text{-}CompMet})$, to the category $\mathsf{Bun}(\mathsf{k\text{-}CompMet},X)$.